mananbhatt5/mananbhatt5.github.io/index.md

 This website is basically my digital resume, where I showcase all of my projects, and just allow people to know more about me.
 I am a very open person, so for those curious about me, feel free to browse through this website, so you can learn more about me!

 ## More About Me
 Another one of my defining characteristics is my love for music.
-My favorite artists include Kanye West, Kendrick Lamar, Tyler The Creator, Frank Ocean, Freddie Gibbs, Jay-Z, Nas, ATCQ, and many more.
+My favorite artists include Kanye West, Kendrick Lamar, Tyler The Creator, Frank Ocean, Freddie Gibbs, Jay-Z, Nas, ATCQ, MF DOOM, and many more.
 I also am very outgoing, as my friends will all say.
 I enjoy dancing, singing, playing and watching Football (go Giants!) and Basketball (go Knicks!), and just having a good time!

 ## My Projects
 My coursework and extracurricular activities have led to me creating some pretty awesome projects!